-PD performance testing begins with a review of the sorts of threats that need to be detected, simulating those threats, and measuring the probability with which the system detects them.
-To obtain a statistically significant sample, perform each threat simulation 20 times in each zone.
+PD performance testing involves reviewing the sorts of threats that need to be detected, simulating those threats, and measuring the probability with which the system detects the expected method of intrusion.
+To obtain statistically significant samples, perform each threat simulation a minimum of 20 times at various locations in each zone.

-For example, to determine the PD for an intruder attempting to climb the fence, have a volunteer climb halfway up the fence and then dismount in a controlled and steady manner.
-Perform the simulated intrusion at least 20 times; keeping track of the number of times the system triggers an alarm (count only one alarm per simulated intrusion).
+For example, to determine the PD for an intruder attempting to climb the fence, have a volunteer climb nearly to the top of the fence, preferably bringing his or her beltline level with the top of the fence fabric, and then dismount in a controlled and steady manner.
+Perform the simulated intrusion at least 20 times while keeping track of the number of times the system triggers an alarm (count only one alarm per simulated intrusion).

 Verify that the system triggers an alarm, as intended, with the required probability of detection.
-If the PD is too low, tune the system to be more sensitive as described in chapter 5.
-Repeat this procedure for each installed zone on the secure perimeter.
+If the PD is too low, tune the system to be more sensitive.
+Repeat this procedure for each installed zone on the secured perimeter.